ygfalcon/Solsniper-zero/README.md

 updated model back to disk so `ConvictionAgent` picks up the new weights.

 Set the `PRICE_MODEL_PATH` environment variable to `models/price.pt` so trading agents reload each checkpoint automatically.
+This can reference a `TransformerModel`, `DeepTransformerModel` or `XLTransformerModel`.
 Use `ACTIVITY_MODEL_PATH` in the same way to reload the activity model.

 To continuously retrain the RL models on GPU run `scripts/train_rl_gpu.py`: